mever-team/FairBench/docs/record/metrics.md

 are often further
 [reduced](../advanced/manipulation.md#reduction) across groups
 of samples with different sensitive attribute values.
-Here, we present base metrics used to assess AI that reports use.
-All metrics computed on a subset of 'sensitive samples', which form the group being examined each time.
+Here, we present base metrics of AI assessment used by reports.
+All metrics are computed on a subset of "sensitive samples", which form the group being examined each time.
 Outputs are wrapped into explainable objects that keep track of relevant metadata.

+!!! tip
+    You can give any arguments to reports, and these compute all metrics that can be computed with those arguments.

 ## Classification
 Classification metrics assess binary predictions.
 Unless stated